-Mark D. Quick was appointed to the Board of Directors on October 26, 2012.
-Mr. Quick served as Vice Chairman of the Company from January 2007 until October 2012.
-Mr. Quick served as our President, Fashion Accessories from October 2000 until December 2006 and President, Stores Division from March 2003 until September 2006.
-Mr. Quick also served as our Executive Vice President from March 1997 until October 2000.
-From November 1995 until March 1997, he served as our Senior Vice President-Accessories.
+Mark D. Quick was appointed to the Board of Directors in October 2012, and had most recently served as Vice Chairman of the Company since January 2007.
+Mr. Quick served as President, Fashion Accessories of the Company from October 2000 until December 2006 and President, Stores Division from March 2003 until September 2006.
+Mr. Quick served as Executive Vice President of the Company from March 1997 until October 2000.
+From November 1995 until March 1997, he served as Senior Vice President-Accessories of the Company.
 Mr. Quick has deep knowledge of the Company and its businesses, having served as an employee of the Company for approximately 17 years.

-Elysia Holt Ragusa was appointed to the Board of Directors effective December 20, 2007.
-Ms. Ragusa is currently a member of the Company's Compensation Committee and Chairperson of the Nominating and Corporate Governance Committee.
-Ms. Ragusa is also currently the Lead Independent Director and has served in that role since May 2010.
-Ms. Ragusa currently serves on the Board of Directors of Texas Capital Bancshares Inc. She has served as Senior Managing Director and International Director for Jones Lang LaSalle since July 2008.
-Jones Lang LaSalle provides integrated real estate and investment management services to owner, occupier and investor clients worldwide.
-She previously served as President, Corporate Services-East Staubach Holdings, Inc., and was a member of both the Executive Committee and The Staubach Company's Board of Directors.
+Elysia Holt Ragusa was appointed to the Board of Directors of the Company in December 2007.
+Ms. Ragusa is a member of the Compensation Committee and is Chairperson of the Nominating and Corporate Governance Committee.
+She currently serves as a Senior Managing Director and International Director for Jones Lang LaSalle, which provides integrated real estate and investment management services to owner, occupier and investor clients worldwide, subsequent to the merger between Jones Lang LaSalle and The Staubach Company in 2008.
+Prior to the merger of Jones Lang LaSalle and The Staubach Company, she served as President, Corporate Services-East Staubach Holdings, Inc., overseeing all Staubach North American Corporate Services Operations from Phoenix to Boston and was a member of both the Executive Committee and The Staubach Company's Board of Directors.
 Ms. Ragusa served as President and Chief Operating Officer of The Staubach Company from July 2001 until June 2007.
-Jones Lang LaSalle and The Staubach Company merged in 2008.
-Ms. Ragusa has extensive experience in leading large organizations with special skills in operations, marketing, sales and developing people.
+Prior to her role as President and Chief Operating Officer, Ms. Ragusa was President of The Staubach Company's Southwest Corporate Services Division.
+In January 2010, Ms. Ragusa was appointed to the Board of Directors of Texas Capital Bancshares, Inc. Ms. Ragusa has extensive experience in leading large organizations with special skills in operations, marketing, sales and developing people.
 She also has experience in commercial real estate acquisition and disposition.

-Jal S. Shroff is formerly an employee of Fossil (East) Limited and served as its Managing Director from January 1991 until July 2009.
-Mr. Shroff has been a director of the Company since April 1993.
-Mr. Shroff has extensive experience in manufacturing and sourcing operations and has a broad knowledge of the Asia-Pacific markets for our products having been based in Hong Kong since 1959.
-He has deep knowledge of the Company and its businesses, having served on our Board since 1993.
+Jal S. Shroff has been a director of the Company since April 1993.
+From January 1991 until April 2008, Mr. Shroff served as Managing Director of Fossil (East) Limited ("Fossil East"), a wholly-owned subsidiary of the Company.
+Mr. Shroff has extensive experience in manufacturing and sourcing operations and has a broad knowledge of the Asia-Pacific markets for our products, having been based in Hong Kong since 1959.
+Mr. Shroff also has deep knowledge of the Company and its businesses, having served on our Board since 1993.